zekzekus/dotfiles/README.md

         brew install neovim --HEAD

-* For Neovim it is recommended to use separated virtual python environments for editor's own needs (i use Fish shell and virtualfish).
+* For Neovim it is recommended to use separated virtual python environments for editor's own needs (I use Fish shell and virtualfish).
 For any shell, these virtual environments must be located under `~/.virtualenvs/`.

         vf new neovim2